crossplane/crossplane/docs/getting-started/provision-infrastructure.md

 ---
 title: Provision Infrastructure
 toc: true
-weight: 2
+weight: 3
 indent: true
 ---

-# Compose Infrastructure
+# Provision Infrastructure

-In the [last section] we installed packages that extend Kubernetes with infrastructure abstractions and used them to provision resources on a cloud provider.
-These abstractions compose managed resources -- Kubernetes custom resources that offer a high fidelity representation of an infrastructure primitive, like an SQL instance or a firewall rule.
-Crossplane goes beyond simply modelling infrastructure primitives as custom resources - it enables you to define new custom resources with schemas of your choosing.
-We call these "composite resources" (XRs).

-XRs are always cluster scoped - they exist outside of any namespace.
+Composite resources (XRs) are always cluster scoped - they exist outside of any namespace.
 This allows an XR to represent infrastructure that might be consumed from several different namespaces.
 This is often true for VPC networks - an infrastructure operator may wish to define a VPC network XR and an SQL instance XR, only the latter of which may be managed by application operators.
 The application operators are restricted to their team's namespace, but their SQL instances should all be attached to the VPC network that the infrastructure operator manages.
 Crossplane enables scenarios like this  by allowing the infrastructure operator to offer their application operators a _composite resource claim_ (XRC).
 An XRC is a namespaced proxy for an XR; the schema of an XRC is identical to that of its corresponding XR.
 When an application operator creates an XRC, a corresponding backing XR is created automatically.

-We use two special Crossplane resources to define and configure new XRs and
-XRCs:

-- A `CompositeResourceDefinition` (XRD) _defines_ a new kind of composite resource, including its schema.
-An XRD may optionally _offer_ a claim.
-- A `Composition` specifies which resources a composite resource will be composed of, and how they should be configured.
-You can create multiple `Composition` options for each composite resource.

-XRDs and Compositions may be packaged and installed as a _configuration_.
-A configuration is a [package] of composition configuration that can easily be installed to Crossplane by creating a declarative `Configuration` resource, or by using `kubectl crossplane install configuration`.
-In the examples below we will install a configuration that defines a new `CompositePostgreSQLInstance` XR that takes a single `storageGB` parameter, and creates a connection `Secret` with keys for `username`, `password`, and `endpoint`.
-A `Configuration` exists for each provider that can satisfy a `PostgreSQLInstance`.
-Let's get started!

 ## Claim Your Infrastructure